‘Shy’ Donald Trump Voters Are ‘Likely A Myth,’ CNN Analyst Says

 “Like in Iowa, they found Biden vastly outperforming Clinton’s baseline by more than 5 points in the state,” he wrote.
 “The same holds true if you look at other pollsters like the University of New Hampshire and the New York Times/Siena College polls.
 Both weight by party registration, and both have given Biden substantial advantages in key swing states.”

-Given that Republicans are allegedly no less likely to respond to polls than Democrats, the CNN analyst argued that recent data suggests that Biden’s consistent lead over Trump is not due to the president’s voters going undocumented by surveys.
+Given that Republicans are allegedly no less likely to respond to pollsters than Democrats, the CNN analyst argued that recent data suggests that Biden’s consistent lead over Trump is not due to the president’s voters going undocumented by pollsters.

-Nevertheless, Enten suggested that polls do have one weakness that could provide promise for increased Trump support.
+Nevertheless, Enten suggested that recent samples do have one weakness that could provide promise for increased Trump support.
 Notably, he highlighted that most surveys are conducted online or in an automated fashion without the use of live interviews to test the truthfulness of the responses, which could affect the integrity of the results.

-As The Inquisitr reported, a recent Democracy Institute poll put Trump ahead of Biden by 2 points nationally.
+As The Inquisitr reported, a recent Democracy Institute study put Trump ahead of Biden by 2 points nationally.
 Interestingly, the survey found that shy Trump voters have increased by 5 percent since the last of the pollster’s surveys, which suggests that the demographic could be growing ahead of November’s election.
 Nevertheless, New York Magazine previously echoed the recent CNN analysis and claimed there is no evidence that the elusive demographic exists.
 The publication also noted that the polling methodology used in 2016 has since been corrected via weighed results, suggesting that Biden’s lead cannot be brushed off as the result of an invisible voting group.